fikreab123/fikreab123/README.md

 Databases: SQL, MySQL
 Tools: Jupyter Notebooks, Google Colab, VS Code, Git, GitHub

+🎯 **Featured Project: DMV Bank Climate Risk Map**
+- What I’m Doing: I clean and standardize FDIC branch data for Maryland, DC, and Virginia, merge it with FEMA climate risk scores, and build an interactive Tableau map to show risk levels by location.
+- Tools: Python (Pandas), SQL, Tableau, Excel
+- Goal: Create a resource that identifies high-risk areas for bank branches in the DMV region by combining climate and financial data.

+Curious?
+See the full project here ([https://github.com/fikreab123/climate_risk_dmv](url))

 📫 How to Reach Me:
 Email: fmezgebu@terpmail.umd.edu
 LinkedIn: [linkedin.com/in/fikreab-mezgebu](https://www.linkedin.com/in/fikreab-mezgebu)